How To Fit Two Bikes In A Car

 Remove the front wheels for the body

 This might be tricky for some of you if you haven’t done this before.
-If your bikes have a rim or cantilever brake, you need to release the cable tension first.
+If your bicycles have a rim or cantilever brakes, you need to release the cable tension first.
 There’s a lever present in the caliper for rim breaks that will release some cable tension so that the brake pads get far enough for the wheels to slide past them.

-Then flip over the bike because allowing the bike to rest on the handlebar or the seat will make the process much easier.
+Then flip over the bike because allowing it to rest on the handlebar or the seat will make the process much easier.
 If there’s a quick-release function on your bike, now is the time to flip the lever to open.

 Then gently lift the wheel from the fork, taking extra attention to the calipers.
 For disk brakes, be very careful with the rotors while you take them out.